tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/Supplemental/Create-Amazon-S3-Bucket.md

 # Creating an Amazon S3 Bucket

-In this activity, you will learn how to create private and public Amazon S3 buckets.
+In this guide, you will learn how to create private and public Amazon S3 buckets.

 Log-in into the AWS Management Console using your `administrator` IAM user before starting this activity.
 In the "Find Services" search box type `s3` and select `S3` from the services list.